 XR-5 & XR-3 Geomembranes are utilized for a variety of containment applications.
 XR resin is formulated for ultraviolet and ozone resistance and is an excellent geomembrane to use in an exposed environment.
 Covering the geomembrane with geotextile, and then covering the lined area with an appropriate backfill material will extend performance life.

-XR-3 & XR-5 geomembranes can be fabricated in panel sizes that are designed to best fit the installation plan for your specific project.
+XR-3 & XR-5 geomembranes can be fabricated in panel sizes designed best to fit your specific project's installation plan.
 XR-3 & XR-5 geomembranes are scrim-reinforced to provide excellent puncture and tensile strength properties.
-Fabrication of large panels allows for rapid deployment over large areas in a relatively short period of time.
+Fabrication of large panels allows for rapid deployment over large areas in a relatively short period.

-The installation of an XR-3 & XR-5 geomembrane must be accomplished with specialized seam welding equipment in the hands of trained technicians.
-The testing of seams also requires various testing apparatuses that are designed to assure that a quality installation is achieved.
+The installation of an XR-3 & XR-5 geomembrane must be accomplished with specialized seam welding equipment in trained technicians' hands.
+The testing of seams also requires various testing apparatuses designed to assure that a quality installation is achieved.

-The actual test to be performed is determined by the seam type.
-Seams are made with wedge welders on long and straight field seams and extrusion or “hot-air” welders are utilized for detail seams, pipe boots, etc. It is very important that an XR membrane be installed by experienced technicians that are familiar with inherent factors related to this particular geomembrane.
+The seam type determines the actual test to be performed.
+Seams are made with wedge welders on long and straight field seams, and extrusion or “hot-air” welders are utilized for detail seams, pipe boots, etc. An XR membrane must be installed by experienced technicians familiar with inherent factors related to this particular geomembrane.

 All XR Geomembrane products are classified as an Ethylene Interpolymer Alloy (EIA).
-Available in high strength, chemically resistant XR-5 Grade for maximum resistance to high temperature, broad chemical resistance, including acids, oils, and methane.
+It is available in high strength, chemically resistant XR-5 Grade for maximum resistance to high temperature, and broad chemical resistance, including acids, oils, and methane.

 HDPE Smooth and Textured

-High-Density Polyethylene HDPE exhibits excellent mechanical properties because of its crystalline microstructure, which is why it is the most widely used and trusted polymer globally in the manufacture of geomembrane liners.
+High-Density Polyethylene HDPE exhibits excellent mechanical properties because of its crystalline microstructure, which is why it is the most widely used and trusted polymer globally to manufacture geomembrane liners.